 How will the Unified Patent Court system work?

 The Unified Patent Court will comprise a Court of First Instance and a Court of Appeal.
 The Court of First Instance will consist of three types of ‘Divisions’: The Central Division, Local Divisions in Member States and Regional Divisions.
-The Central Division will have its main court in Paris, with two specialist sections located in London* (competent for hearing cases in specific fields of technology according to the IPC: A, C - Chemistry and Life Sciences), and Munich (competent for hearing IPC: F - Mechanical Engineering).
+The Central Division will have its main court in Paris, with two specialist sections located in other signatory countries.
 The Court of Appeal will be based in Luxembourg and will have competence for all cases.
 Each EU country may also have a Local Division (larger countries can apply for more than one), and countries also have the option to group together to establish Regional Divisions.
 For example, there will be at least a Nordic/Baltic Regional Division in Stockholm, Sweden (EE, LV, LT, SE).
 Also, Germany will have three local divisions (in Munich, Mannheim, Dusseldorf and Hamburg), and The Hague (NL), Brussels (BE) and Milan (IT) will also have local divisions.

-Where infringement occurs throughout Europe (e.g. online), patentees will be able to choose – within reason – the Court (and language) in which to bring their infringement proceedings.
+Where infringement occurs throughout Europe (e.g. online), patentees will be able to choose the court (and language) in which to bring their infringement proceedings (from the competent courts/divisions).
 Local and Regional Divisions may hear claims including infringement actions, applications for injunctions, licences, defences and revocation counterclaims.

 Is there an alternative to the Unified Patent Court system?